 Sing with Occupella

 Occupella organizes informal public singing at Bay Area occupation sites, marches and at BART stations.
-We sing to promote peace, justice, and an end to corporate domination, especially in support of the Occupy movement.
+We sing to promote peace, justice, and an end to corporate domination, especially in support of the Occupy movement and the environment.

 Music has the power to build spirit, foster a sense of unity, convey messages and emotions, spread information, and bring joy to participants and audience alike.
 See spirited clip of an action at BART.
 Check out the actions calendar and come add your voice.
 There are lots of ways to participate and everyone is welcome.